pingswept/me30-website/content/logistics/exercises.md

 ![Wall-powered LED circuit](/img/project0_circuit.png)

-{{< expand "If you're using a barrel jack instead of a screw terminal adapter, click here for info" "..." >}}
+**For an extension to this exercise,** re-arrange your circuit so you have one LED that stays on permanently and another that is powered by the button.

-**The pins on the power jack are weird!
-More details below.**
+{{< expand "If you're using a barrel jack instead of a screw terminal adapter, click here for more info" >}}

+The pins on the power jack are weird!
 There's a cryptic diagram in the [datasheet](http://andnowforelectronics.com/notes/datasheets/) for the PJ-102AH power jack, shown below.

 ![power jack pinout](/img/power-jack-pinout.jpg)